-If open source software were still so relevant and meaningful to enterprise IT, one might expect that it would be part of what’s arguably the top trend in the industry: Big Data.
-Well it is.
-Much of the trend toward greater effectiveness and efficiently in collecting, storing, managing and analyzing data centers is spurred by open source software technologies.
+If open-source software were still so relevant and meaningful to enterprise IT, one might expect that it would be part of what’s arguably the top trend in the industry: Big Data.
+Well, it is.
+Much of the trend toward greater effectiveness and efficiency in collecting, storing, managing, and analyzing data centers is spurred by open-source software technologies.

 Beyond these key trends, open source software continues to thrive in a variety of enterprise IT ecosystems and what Black Duck describes as “Super Communities,” such as the automobile and financial services verticals, where open source software and practices are prominent.